Current as of September 3, 2020

 Despite the encouragement of public health officials, including the U.S. Center for Disease Control, to practice “social distancing” and limit large gatherings during the COVID-19 pandemic, governmental bodies in Iowa are still required by state law to hold their meetings “open to the public,” as required by Code of Iowa Chapter 21.
-However, Governor Reynolds has issued several emergency declarations in response to the COVID-19 outbreak, including her March 20, 2020 proclamation that, among other things, was intended to facilitate holding public meetings and hearings by electronic means at least until April 16, 2020.
+However, Governor Reynolds has issued several emergency declarations in response to the COVID-19 outbreak, which among other things, have suspended certain open meetings requirements, beginning on March 19, 2020 until at least September 20, 2020, with the intention to facilitate holding public meetings and hearings by electronic means.

 Iowa Code Chapter 21 establishes the requirement that meetings of governmental bodies such as city councils, county boards of supervisors and school boards be held as open meetings.
 Normally, meetings are required to be held “at a place reasonably accessible to the public.”
 However, Section 21.4(1)(b) provides an exception to this requirement when “for good cause” holding the meeting at a publicly accessible place is “impossible or impracticable.”